lukewarkentin/skrunchy2025/data-raw/README.md

 ### `kitsumkalum-escapement-by-age-1984-2020.csv`

 Escapement of Kitsumkalum Chinook broken out into ages using age distribution on spawning grounds, by sex.
-Years 1984-2020 are from file "1979-2020 Skeena Test Chinook full DNA probs matched to Tyee data 2023-11-26.xlsx" tab "KLM" columns CB:CQ.
+Years 1984-2020 are available in Winther et al. 2021 Table 14, and from file "1979-2020 Skeena Test Chinook full DNA probs matched to Tyee data 2023-11-26.xlsx" tab "KLM" columns CB:CQ.
 These are based on the POPAN estimates of females and males separately with female and male age distributions, and hatchery contributions.

 ### `brood-removals.csv`